 All ADAS are characterized by their use of advanced sensors to provide safety warnings and actions.
 In particular, lane change assist uses rear radar sensors located in the back corners of the vehicle.

-The lane change assistant system is made up of two control units with identical structures, one master and one slave.
+The lane change assistant system is made up of two control units.
 The two control units, when coupled with an integrated radar sensor, form a single standalone component.
 Above the radar sensor, a plastic cover is mounted on the control unit.
 This radome is composed of a special material that allows radar beams to pass through unimpeded.

 To inform LCA systems, millimeter-wave radars emit high-frequency electromagnetic waves that bounce off objects and return to the sensor.
 The time it takes for this signal to travel is used in conjunction with its location, size, speed, distance traveled, and direction of movement to determine how far away an object is.